 …what is it worth in the future?

-For example, if 3,000 is invested at 10% for a year, then at the end of the year, the interest earned will be 3,000 x 10% = 300, and the lump sum will have grown to 3,000 plus 300, equals 3,300.
+To illustrate, suppose 3,000 is invested at 10% for a year.
+In this case at the end of the year the interest earned will be 3,000 x 10% = 300.
+Furthermore the lump sum will have grown to 3,000 plus 300, equals 3,300.

-The original lump sum (3,000) is referred to as the present value (PV) and is the value today, at the start of period 1.
+Generally the original lump sum (3,000) is referred to as the present value (PV) and is the value today, at the start of period 1.
 The final larger lump sum (3,300) is referred to as the future value (FV), and in this case, is the value of the lump sum at the end of year 1.

-At the end of year 1 the future value is given by.
+To illustrate, at the end of year 1 the future value is given by.

 FV = PV + Interest FV = 3,000 + 3,000 x 10% FV = 3,000 + 300 FV = 3,300